VulpineAmethyst/smeargle.py/readme.txt

 Changelog
 ---------
+0.7.0
+* Add an optional argument to script JSON:
+** min_tiles_per_line: enforce a minimum tile count per line.
+* Split classes out to separate files.
+* Add girafarig, a simple script for interpolating 1bpp graphics.

 0.6.0
 * Adds several optional arguments to script json elements:
 ** output_format: determines how the tilemap text file gets rendered.
-Possible values are "atlas", "thingy", null ** leading_zeroes: Forces tilemap output to always be 16-bit.
+Possible values are "atlas", "thingy", null
+** leading_zeroes: Forces tilemap output to always be 16-bit.
 ** tile_offset: Adds a constant value to the tile index.
 Useful if you want the tilemap to start counting somewhere other than zero.
 ** raw_fn: Filename for raw tile graphic png output.
 ** deduped_fn: Filename for compressed tile graphic png output.
 ** tilemap_fn: Filename for text index tilemap file.